secretstartups/handbook/sales/qbrs/index.html.md

 #### 1 week before QBRs are scheduled to start
 1. ASMs/managers encouraged to complete their self-organized, team-level QBR sessions to gather final details for their Field Manager QBR presentations.
-1. Field Comms to create a "Manager Responsibilies" issue outlining the asks/responsibilities for QBR hosts before, during and after the calls (i.e. reminder to record, where to upload recording, etc.) and socialize this issue in the QBR Slack channels.
+1. Field Comms to create a "Manager Responsibilies" issue outlining the asks/responsibilities for QBR hosts before, during and after the calls and socialize this issue in the QBR Slack channels.
 1. Field Comms to send a reminder to all QBR delegates regarding the [attendee best-practices](/handbook/sales/qbrs/#best-practices-for-attendees) outlined above in QBR Slack channels.

 #### Week(s) of QBRs
 1. The AVP/RD or equivalent will lead the meeting.
 1. Assigned note takers will take QBR notes following the [best practices](/handbook/sales/qbrs/#qbr-note-taking) outlined above.
-1. Field EBAs should consistently monitor the QBR Slack channels for questions.
+1. Field EBAs and Field Events should consistently monitor the QBR Slack channels for questions.

 #### 1 week following QBRs
 1. Field Comms to create a QBR feedback issue and socialize the link in each QBR Slack channel.
 Issue will remain open for two weeks after the final QBR session.